DTJF/fbdoc/src/doc/Usage.md

 For Doxygen we can either use separate comment blocks, similar to the gtk-doc blocks.
-Doxygen blocks use a different syntax and they don't need to be placed in front of the related construct. fb-doc also supports Doxygen templates, but this way of documenting isn't very common and not well supported yet.
+Doxygen blocks use a different syntax and they don't need to be placed in front of the related construct. \Proj also supports Doxygen templates, but this way of documenting isn't very common and not well supported yet.